dafny-lang/dafny/docs/ProofOptimization/ProofOptimization.md

 In all of these cases, the general solution strategy is the same.
 Although we hope that most Dafny users will not need to know much about the way Dafny's verification goals are constructed, or the way the SMT solver works, there are a few high-level concepts that can be very helpful in getting verification to succeed.

 The most fundamental of these is that the solver works best when it has exactly the information it needs available to arrive at a particular conclusion.
 If key facts are missing, verification will certainly fail.
-If too many irrelevent facts are available in the scope of a particular goal, the solver can get lost pursuing fruitless chains of reasoning, leading to verification failures, timeouts, or an unpredictable combination of success, failure, and timeout.
+If too many irrelevant facts are available in the scope of a particular goal, the solver can get lost pursuing fruitless chains of reasoning, leading to Dafny being unable prove the goal, timing out, or exhibiting an unpredictable combination of verification success, timeout, and failure to prove the goal.

 The second key concept is that certain types of facts are more difficult to reason about.
 Isolating the reasoning about such facts to small portions of your program, and providing extra detail to help the prover when reasoning about those isolated instances, can help in these cases.
 A later section describes some of the more difficult types of reasoning and provides some techniques for dealing with each.